 In Hawaii, your right to take pregnancy leave is protected by federal and state law.
 These laws prohibit pregnancy discrimination and provide for pregnancy leave.

 The federal Pregnancy Discrimination Act (PDA) requires your employer to treat pregnant employees who can't work the same as other temporarily disabled employees.
-So, although the PDA doesn't directly entitle you to time off for pregnancy, if your employer gives other employees with temporary disabilities time off, the company must give you time off too.
+So, although the PDA doesn't directly entitle you to time off for pregnancy, it does require that if your employer gives other employees with temporary disabilities time off, the company must give you time off too.

-The federal FMLA gives eligible employees in Hawaii the right to take up to 12 weeks off work in a one-year period for serious health conditions, including pregnancy.
+The federal Family and Medical Leave Act gives eligible employees in Hawaii the right to take up to 12 weeks off work in a one-year period for serious health conditions, including pregnancy.
 To be eligible for FMLA leave, you must:

 The state's family leave law gives you the right to take up to four weeks of paternity or maternity leave in Hawaii in any calendar year.
-To be eligible for leave under the HFLL, you must:
+(Haw.
+Rev. Stat. §398-4.)
+To be eligible for leave under the Hawaii Family Leave Law, you must:

 Under the FMLA, parental leave is part of your annual 12-week leave entitlement.
-So, if you use 2 weeks of FMLA leave during your pregnancy, you'll have only 10 weeks left to use for maternity leave.
+So, if you use 2 weeks of FMLA leave during your pregnancy, you'll have only 10 weeks left to use for maternity leave or any other qualified reason.

 You can use your FMLA parental leave a little at a time (for example, by working a shorter work day or work week), but your employer must agree to it.
-You aren't automatically entitled to use your parenting leave intermittently.
+You aren't automatically entitled to use your parenting leave intermittently under the FMLA.
+(Under Hawaii's family leave law, you don't need permission to take leave intermittently.
+(Haw.
+Rev. Stat. §398.3(b).))

 (Learn more about what's required to get FMLA maternity or paternity leave in Hawaii.)